houdiniproject/houdini/README.md

 apt install libjemalloc-dev libvips42 -yy
 ```

-You'll run the next commands as your normal user.
+You'll run the next commands as your normal user (without sudo).

 > *Note*: in the case of a production instance, this might be
 > your web server's user.